 Statues of Jizo are commonplace around Osorezan, as are piles of stones and pebbles.
 The pebbles are offerings to Jizo by parents of dead children in the hope that he will use the stones to help their children gain access to paradise.
 Brightly colored toy windmills are another common offering frequently seen around Osorezan's grounds.

-Although access can be a challenge due to the lack of public transportation, Osorezan is a well known destination and the temple is equipped with overnight lodgings for guests.
-Both overnight and day visitors to the temple can use the simple hot spring baths located on the temple grounds.
+Despite its remote location, Osorezan is a well known destination, and the temple is equipped with a modern overnight lodging that allows overnight guests to spend the night on the mountain, enjoy a vegetarian, alcohol-free dinner and breakfast and participate in the morning prayers.
+Both overnight and day visitors to the temple can use the hot spring baths located on the temple grounds.

 Walking paths crisscross Bodaiji's unique temple grounds, affording visitors plenty of opportunity to stroll around the site and take in the scenery.
 A walk along the shores of Lake Usori is recommended, although visitors should avoid the poisonous water.